privacytools/blog.privacytools.io/collections/_posts/2019-08-22-self-hosting-a-shadowsocks-vpn-with-outline.md

 ### Step 3 — Configure Your Server

-First, we need to install `curl`.
+First, we need to update our system and install `curl`.
 Connect to your server via SSH and enter the following commands:

 ```
 sudo apt update
+sudo apt upgrade
 sudo apt install curl
 ```